Greenhouse Gas (GHG) protocol

 Emissions are generated from all kinds of activities: from energy use and land clearing, to waste management and services purchased.
-GHG emissions are usually divided into three categories:
+Greenhouse Gas (GHG) emissions are usually divided into three categories:

 - Scope 1 – Direct emissions: these come directly from an activity or action like burning fuels in a car, boiler, or stove.

-- Scope 2 – Indirect energy emissions: these come from the generation of acquired and consumed electricity, steam, heat, or cooling.
-An example of this is the burning of coal or gas at a central power station to generate electricity.
+- Scope 2 – Indirect fuel emissions: these are emitted in the processes performed by energy suppliers to produce the energy that is consumed.
+An example of this is the burning of coal or gas to generate electricity.

 - Scope 3 – Other indirect emissions: these are emissions that occur in the up- or downstream processes of a supply chain.
-This could be the extraction of raw materials, production of food, transport, or waste treatment.
+This could be the extraction of raw materials, production of food, transport (unrelated to the direct emitter), or waste treatment.

-Each of these categories is further divided into sub-categories for which the specific carbon dioxide equivalent CO2eq. can be calculated.
-The GHG protocol does not require reporting on all categories, but calculating the emissions for the most prominent categories within the business operations is critical to get a realistic view of the organisations carbon footprint.
+Each of these categories is further divided into sub-categories for which the specific carbon dioxide equivalent (CO2 eq.) can be calculated.
+The GHG protocol does not require reporting on all categories, but calculating the emissions for the most prominent categories within the business operations is critical to gain a realistic view of the organisation’s carbon footprint.

-The division of emissions between the categories is reliant on the perspective of the point of measurement.
-The distinction between these various integrated activities is sometimes unclear.
-Therefore, it is very important to be precise in categories and what to include in them.
-That is why standards have been developed to help companies, authorities, and even individuals navigate through accurate GHG accounting.
-They define the main concepts connected with a carbon footprint, divided the emission into Scope 1, Scope 2, and Scope 3, and help the user navigate through the GHG inventory process.
+The difference between these various integrated activities is sometimes unclear.
+Therefore, it is very important to be precise in the categories and what to include in them, e.g. focus on cradle-to-gate or cradle-to-grave emissions.
+That is why standards have been developed to help companies, authorities, and even individuals navigate accurate Greenhouse Gas (GHG) accounting.
+They define the main concepts connected with a carbon footprint, divide the emission into Scope 1, Scope 2, and Scope 3, and help the user navigate through the GHG inventory process.

 Ecomatters provides sustainability support in many capacities.
 Our strategic advice, target-setting and reporting service can help you ensure that your organisation’s reporting meets regulatory requirements as well as your corporate objectives.
-We support companies in determining how best to implement the GHG gas protocol in their organisational structure and how to calculate the carbon emissions to comply with the chosen GHG Protocol standard.
+We support companies in determining how best to implement the Greenhouse Gas protocol in their organisational structure and how to calculate the carbon emissions to comply with the chosen GHG Protocol standard.